 - Slices are better for topping burgers and sandwiches or even frying.

-- Halves or Quarters are better for chopping to add into dishes or eating by themselves.
+- Halves or Quarters are better for chopping to add to dishes or eating alone.

-After 24-hours, serve as desired.
-Enjoy pickled green tomatoes stored in the fridge for up to 2 months.
+After 24 hours, serve as desired.
+Enjoy pickled tomatoes stored in the fridge for up to 2 months.

 Tips for Making this Recipe